 GUI Hierarchical Design Model

 The GUI Hierarchical Design Model breaks down the visible objects on the main page of the Display.
 Each instance of each element is listed under the general heading.
 Underneath, attributes of each general element are listed.
 This diagram helps greatly in the creation of class objects for the GUI environment.
 Some of these elements exist natively in the wxPython graphics library such as Image, Text, and Button.
 However, not all native objects are visually customizable.
 For instance, the Button object has limited customizability on its appearance.
 In that case, a new object will have to be created that allows its image to be modified.
-These classes can be inherited from the Image object, which has built in ability to handle custom object masks and portable network graphic (PNG) alpha values.
+These classes can be inherited from the Image object, which has built-in ability to handle custom object masks and portable network graphic (PNG) alpha values.